 A 2015 study published in Nutritional Neuroscience aimed to provide a set of practical dietary recommendations for the prevention of depression, based on the best available current evidence.
 Researchers found that it’s important to increase your consumption of fruits, vegetables, legumes, whole grains, nuts and seeds, consume plenty of omega-3 foods, and limit your intake of processed foods, fast foods, commercial bakery goods and sweets.
 (27)

 It is also important to eat saturated fats found in coconut, raw dairy and grass-fed meats because they support cellular function and neurological health.
-And in addition to sugary, processed and packaged foods, avoiding caffeine and alcohol can help you to relieve the signs of depression and avoid recurring depressive episodes.
+Some evidence in animal studies even suggests the ketogenic diet (high in fats and very low in carbs) may have an antidepressant effect.
+(28, 29, 30) And in addition to sugary, processed and packaged foods, avoiding caffeine and alcohol can help you to relieve the signs of depression and avoid recurring depressive episodes.

 Exercise is also extremely important in fighting depression because it releases endorphins, which are our feel-good chemicals.
 Aim to exercise three to five times a week for 20 minutes or more.